українська федерація йоги

 From the perspective of chakra discourse, ahimsa is the control of energy related to hostility, aggression, and activity.

-This control applies not only to the physical level but also to thoughts about other people: y denied the existence of the true — atman.
+This control applies not only to the physical level but also to thoughts about other people:

 tatra hiṃsā nāma mano-vāk-kāya-karmabhiḥ sarvabhūteṣu sarvadā kleśa-jananam । 1.12